Skip to content Skip to sidebar Skip to footer

 via Cedar Point (Facebook)

 About: Often dubbed “The Roller Coaster Capital of the World,” Cedar Point is an adrenaline-pumping amusement park with a record-breaking number of roller coasters.
-The resort is home to 69 rides, including exhilarating attractions like the new Top Thrill 2™, Steel Vengeance® and Millennium Force®, the Cedar Point Shores Waterpark, family-friendly shows, delicious dining, a mile-long beach, on-site hotels and more.
+The park runs 66 rides, including 18 coasters: Siren’s Curse, the tilting coaster that opened in 2025, joins Top Thrill 2, Steel Vengeance, and Millennium Force on a lineup nobody else in the world can match.
+There’s also Cedar Point Shores Waterpark, a mile-long beach, and on-site hotels.
+One thing to plan around: the park is seasonal, opening in early May and closing after the Halloweekends run each fall.

 Location: 1 Cedar Point Dr, Sandusky, OH 44870